-An article published by Forbes states that employee retention, productivity, creativity and motivation will all improve for organisations who provide the right employee training opportunities.
+A Forbes article states that employee retention, productivity, creativity & motivation will all improve for organisations who provide the right employee training opportunities.

 It's all very well understanding the importance of training and development, but actually identifying your employees' needs is the crucial bit.
 Get it wrong and you could be wasting valuable time and money on training that may not be necessary.

 So how do you find out what training and development your employees need?
 Here's a useful step-by-step guide:

 1. Set clear expectations for each role

 To identify employee training and development needs, you must first set clear expectations for each role within your business.
 This creates a benchmark to monitor performance against.